grandadmiral-thrawn/metQC/_posts/2015-02-18-cumulative-precipitation-on-uplmet.markdown

         Apr 15 2011 12:00:00:000AM  A   36.5
         Apr 16 2011 12:00:00:000AM  A   13.5
         Apr 17 2011 12:00:00:000AM  A   0.5

+CENMET unlike the other sites does not have as much snow-melt in general, being at a lower elevation.
+It also had some trouble during the 2012 logger changes.
+It should be qc'ed carefully during logger changes, especially these!

 * [CENMET 2011 - 2012](#cen2011)